 If we know its nature and can produce the second conscious shock, mi 12 will develop into fa 6 and si 12 into do 6. ~ P. D Ouspensky

-The arrangement of the two conscious shocks also explains why certain popular spiritual movements and certain religious traditions are incomplete as teachings of conscious evolution.
+The arrangement of the two conscious shocks also explains why certain popular spiritual teachings and certain religious traditions are incomplete as teachings of conscious evolution.

-About twenty years ago there were a considerable number of books published on being present.
-Many were simply an attempt to cash in on a fashionable idea, but some contained real observations and real knowledge.
+There a considerable number of books published in recent times on being present.
 The main attraction to the systems created by the authors of these books was that they were simple.
-They conveyed a picture of awakening, often coupled with A influence pursuits like personal happiness and financial gain, that was easy.
-Illumination according to these authors was a basic self-knowledge brought about by taking a little time each day to be present.
-These authors, from an esoteric point view, dipped their toes in the sea of consciousness and then reported back to their readers that they had crossed a great ocean.
+Illumination according to these authors is a basic self-knowledge brought about by taking a little time each day to be present.
 They had found the power of the first conscious shock and decided that that was enough.

-At the other extreme we have a mix of traditional religions that are based on morality and, more often than not, on the judgment of others.
-Almost all rules or commandments that are part of the moral side religion were, at one time, exercises designed to help students of that tradition begin work on the transmutation of the emotions.
+At the other extreme we have a mix of traditional religions that are based on morality.
+Almost all rules or commandments that are part of the moral side of religion were, at one time, exercises designed to help students of that tradition begin work on the transmutation of the emotions.
 They were exercises that taught the student how to master the second conscious shock.
-But moral exercises are useless without the self knowledge that is acquired through the long practice of self-remembering, that is, the first conscious shock.
-Without self-knowledge morality leads to hypocritical behavior, judgment of others, and even hatred and violence.
+But without the long practice of self-remembering, morality leads to hypocritical behavior, judgment of others, and even hatred and violence.
 In other words, it becomes its opposite: instead of teaching how to transform lower emotions into a higher energy, it allows people to justify and express the lowest parts of their being.

 Any true system of conscious evolution must contain knowledge and practices that work on both conscious shocks.
-Evolution with just one or the other will quickly become distorted.
+Teachings with knowledge of one or the other shocks without the other will eventually lose focus and become distorted.

 A nap in the afternoon is sometimes refreshing because it disconnects our centers, and in a sense resets the machine.
 Connections between centers can be based on intelligence and intentionality, or they can be based on imagination and identification.
 The connections we create (or allow) between centers are a good indication of our inner work.
 Depression, for example, is sometimes just a habit of allowing certain bad emotional attitudes to connect to the intellectual center and then allowing the mind to replay negative thoughts about our situation over and over again.
 The longer a pathway is used, the more permanent it becomes; so that eventually it seems to us that this one negative attitude is the only way of looking at a particular difficulty.
 In order to create a new pathway between the emotional center and the intellectual center, the mind needs to stand on its own and choose an attitude based on a larger perspective.
 In other words, we need to return to our verifications; that is, what we have understood when we were connected to higher centers.